efigart/efigart.github.io/essays/final-project-idea.md

 ## Approach

-To preface, this application would be on a voulantary bases.
-I don't think it would be realistic to expect eveyrone who parks in Zone-20 to particpate.
+To preface, this application would be voulantary.
+I don't think it would be realistic to expect everyone who parks in Zone-20 to particpate.
 Also, in order for this to work, there would have to be some sort of numbering / identification system for the stalls.
-Furthermore, this application would only be useful 3 days out of the week.

-Although non-students also utilize the lot, the main purpose of this app is to assist students.
-So this application can only be accessed with an account created with a UH email.
+Although non-students also utilize the lot, the main purpose of this app would be to assist students.
+So this application would only be accessible with an account created with a UH email.

 This appliction would have two user groups: Students and Admin.
 Students can veiw / add / remove spots.
-Admins have access to to the full site + data.
+Admins have access to the full site + data.

 Some possible mockup pages include: